epogrebnyak/abacus/README.md

 1. Define a chart of accounts of five types
    (assets, equity, liabilities, income and expenses).

-   You can also specify contra accounts (like depreciation).
+   You can also specify contra accounts such as depreciation (contra account to fixed assets), discounts and cashback (contra accounts to sales).

 ```python